nuprl/website/blog/_src/posts/2019-02-17-scribble-acmart.md

 One fix is to convert `4` to a string, as in `@~a[(+ 2 2)]`.

-But if something goes wrong rendering a Scribble PDF document, the error message is UNLIKELY to be helpful.
+But if something goes wrong when Scribble renders a generated document to PDF, the default error output is **not** likely to help.
-For example, adding `@elem[#:style "oops"]` to a document produces a giant unhelpful message:
+For example, adding `@elem[#:style "oops"]` to a document produces a giant
+ message:

 ```
 $ raco scribble --pdf FILE.scrbl